 Criteria: The following factors are considered in the selection process: (a) excellence in the teaching of Classics at the undergraduate or graduate level; (b) subject matter that is "classical" in the widest sense, i.e., Greek and Latin language, literature, culture, mythology, history, etymology; and (c) the design and successful implementation of new courses and programs.
-Winners of these awards must be members of the APA and have a minimum of three years of teaching experience prior to nomination.
-By action of the APA Board of Directors, only individuals may be considered for these awards.
+Winners of these awards must be members of the SCS and have a minimum of three years of teaching experience prior to nomination.
+By action of the SCS Board of Directors, only individuals may be considered for these awards.

 The Committee reviews nominations and invites the submission of full dossiers for selected nominees.
 These dossiers should include the following: